 Still got questions?
 No problem!
 Don’t hesitate to comment with any questions or check out the video above.
 Happy calculating! 🙂

 Greetings math friends!
-In this post we’re going to go over variance and standard deviation.
-We will take this step by step to and explain the significance each have when it comes to a set of data.
+In this post, we arere going to go over the formulas for Variance and Standard Deviation.
+We will take this step by step by explaining the significance of the variance and standard deviation formulas in relation to a set of data.
 Get your calculators ready because this step by step although not hard, will take some serious number crunching!
-Check out the video below to see how to check your work using a calculator and happy calculating! 🙂
+Also, don’t forget to check out the video on standard deviation and variance below to see how to check your work using a calculator.
+Happy calculating! 🙂

 What is the Variance?